whaison/Heavy-Wizards-Radar/README.md

 ##Key concepts:##
 ###Widget###

-The radar widget itself is an UBorder that on the top level manages all of the aspects of the Heavy Wizards Radar.
+The radar widget itself is an UCanvasPanel containing an UBorder that on the top level manages all of the aspects of the **Heavy Wizards Radar**.
 Specific tasks are usually delegated to other classes listed below.
 The only very specific task that’s the responsibility of the widget is adding and managing arrows on the parent UCanvasPanel because it is the closest entity to the task.
 The widget keeps track of all the necessary data and performs memory management.
-Since widget is an UBorder it provides click/touch events out of the box.
+Since widget is mainly an UBorder it provides click/touch events out of the box.

 ####Defaults####